designstem/projects/spirals/index.md

 ## The design problem

-There's often not enough space to throw the dice – it often ends up under a couch or punches other game pieces all over the place.
+There's often not enough space to throw the dice – it usually ends up under a couch or punches other game pieces all over the place.

 Can we come up with a solution, that would: